Guido wrote asking if anyone can help him find a childhood song that’s Russian. Here’s his email:

 Thanks so much!

 This article was posted on Thursday, October 24th, 2013 at 11:51 am and is filed under Children's Songs, Countries & Cultures, Languages, Questions, Readers Questions, Russia, Russian, Russian Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “Can Anyone Help with a Version of the Russian Song Called Ladushki?”